Verified AI summary ◀▼

 following information:

-SAML attribute Name Value http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress user.email. - For all other settings on the page, leave them as their default values or set them according to your preferences.
-Click Next, then Finish.
+SAML attribute Name Value http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress user.email. - Leave the other settings as their default values or set them according to your preferences.

 Step 3: Assign users to your application